xrlin/qart/README.md

 ```

-Read the godoc for more usage.
+Read the godoc for more usages.

 ## DemoApp